-While most supplements, including pre workouts, rely solely on caffeine to boost dopamine levels, AML Amino Energy takes a more holistic approach, including ingredients that trigger dopamine release as well as the ingredients your body requires for optimal dopamine production.
+While most supplements, including pre workouts, rely solely on caffeine to boost dopamine levels, AML Energy takes a more holistic approach, including ingredients that trigger dopamine release as well as the ingredients your body requires for optimal dopamine production.

 Chief among these is caffeine, quite possibly the strongest (legal) dopamine-boosting supplement there is.
 Caffeine stimulates your dopamine receptors, creating a flood of the motivation and focus-elevating compounds that help you get in the zone and get to work ASAP.

 Supporting the dopamine cascade instigated by caffeine is TeaCrine, a purine alkaloid that supplies long-lasting energy and focus as well as improved cognitive function.
 TeaCrine is a chemical cousin of caffeine, and while it enhances mental alertness, it does NOT impact the cardiovascular system in the manner that caffeine does.
 This means you won’t get the jitters, anxiety, or crash that accompanies high stimulant intake, but you will experience the increased mental energy, focus, and performance.